wahaj123/Ansible-wordpress/README.md

 ```
 Plugins needed: Ansible, git
 Clone the repo and then run the ansible command as in jenkins file
-create the vault and ssh jey that is need to ssh into the instance
+create the vault and ssh key that is need to ssh into the instance
 ```